 The smartlocker industry has undoubtedly become a new and innovative method of conducting last-mile delivery in South Africa.
 However, this industry has the potential to not only positively affect the country on a national scale, but can have a much greater impact internationally.
-This blog aims to investigate the ways in which the smartlocker business model can contribute to the achievement of the well-known, global Sustainable Development Goals (SDGs) through, amongst others, its effect on infrastructure, economies, environments and safe health protocols.
+This blog aims to investigate the ways in which the smartlocker business model can contribute to achieving the well-known, global Sustainable Development Goals (SDGs) through, amongst others, its effect on infrastructure, economies, environments and safe health protocols.

 An overview of the SDGs

-In 2015, the United Nation’s Member states came together and heeded the call to implement action that would aid in the elimination of poverty, protection of the planet and enhancement of people’s peace and prosperity by the target date of 2030.
+In 2015, the United Nation’s Member states came together and heeded the call to implement action that would aid in the elimination of poverty, protection of the planet and attainment and enhancement of people’s peace and prosperity by the target date of 2030.
 Consequently, the 17 SDGs came into existence.
 The ultimate aim of these goals is to enhance economic prosperity within planetary boundaries that leaves no one behind.
 The various SDGs cover a wide range of areas including, amongst others, equality, poverty, education, sustainability and global partnerships.
 These SDGs should not be viewed in isolation, since action taken to promote one SDG, undoubtedly affects the outcome of other ones.

 With the commencement of SDGs, the global community decided that every country is responsible for the achievement thereof.
 This means that accountability does not only lie with governments, but rests on all members of society, including businesses and civil society.